 Vicente Fernandez, known in Mexico as “Sinatra,” has died at the age of 81.

-Vicente Fernandez, the beloved “king of ranchera music” who won over a dozen Grammys, died Sunday at the age of 81.
+Vicente Fernandez, the beloved “king of ranchera music” who won a dozen Grammys and Latin Grammys over his career, died Sunday at the age of 81.

-The crooner died in a hospital in Guadalajara, his family reported in an Instagram post.
-He was known for his wide sombreros and romantic melodies that energized innumerable fiestas and gave balm for generations of Latin America’s brokenhearted.
+The crooner died at a hospital in Guadalajara, according to his family.
+He was known for his wide sombreros and romantic melodies that enlivened innumerable fiestas and gave balm for generations of Latin America’s brokenhearted.

 On Twitter, President Andres Manuel Lopez Obrador expressed his condolences to Vicente Fernandez’s “family, friends, and the millions of followers of Vicente Fernandez, a symbol of our time’s ranchera music, renowned and acknowledged in Mexico and worldwide.”